maansijoshi02/Digital_Electronics_Internship/README.md

 [Tinkercad](https://www.tinkercad.com/things/aLN9CwaAC5x-not-gate-ic-7404)

-**Description:** The 7404 IC is a Hex Inverter, meaning it contains 6 independent NOT gates.
-Each NOT gate takes a single input and outputs the inverted logic level.

-If the input is HIGH (1), the output is LOW (0).

-If the input is LOW (0), the output is HIGH (1).

-This IC is commonly used in digital electronics for signal inversion and logical negation.
+**Description:**

+A NOT gate IC, also known as an inverter IC, is an integrated circuit that implements the NOT logic function.
+The NOT gate takes a single input and produces an output that is the logical complement or inversion of the input signal.
+In other words, if the input is HIGH (1), the output will be LOW (0), and if the input is LOW (0), the output will be HIGH (1).
+Inside the IC, this inversion is achieved through a combination of transistors arranged in such a way that the output voltage is opposite to the input voltage.
+The IC is typically built using semiconductor fabrication technologies such as TTL (Transistor-Transistor Logic) or CMOS (Complementary Metal-Oxide-Semiconductor), which allow the creation of multiple NOT gates on a single silicon chip.
+For example, the 7404 IC contains six independent NOT gates.

 | Pin No. | Pin Name | Description          |
 | ------- | -------- | -------------------- |